alan-turing-institute/CleverCSV/README.md

 problem, but to a computer a CSV file is simply a long string, and every dialect will give you *some* table.
 In CleverCSV we use a technique based on the patterns of row lengths of the parsed file and the data type of the resulting cells.
-With our method we achieve a 97% accuracy for dialect detection, with a 21% improvement on non-standard (*messy*) CSV files compared to the Python standard library.
+With our method we achieve 97% accuracy for dialect detection, with a 21% improvement on non-standard (*messy*) CSV files compared to the Python standard library.